saheel1115/seniority-classifier/report.md

 - I have noted various assumptions and thoughts in the notebook as I worked on the problem and explored the data
 - I decided to use XGBoost model because it works better with sparse features as compared to Random Forest
 - As expected, due to lack of data points in the VP and CXO seniorities, we see pretty poor performance for these class in the confusion matrix
+- The first iteration of the neural network where we just throw all the text together is performing quite poorly.
+We can perhaps improve its performance by improving the way we are constructing our embeddings.
 - There are a few optimizations and refactoring that can be done before productionizing this code:
     - Use PyTorch Datasets/Dataloaders library with the appropriate Data Transforms to streamline the data processing pipeline.
 This will allow us to scale beyond memory limitations.
     - We can maintain a list of special data processing rules -- as we include more and more training/test data, we can extend this list and use it easily in one of the transforms mentioned above.